Last Updated 5 months by Emily Standley-Allard

 Get an assessment of your energy expenditures from your local power company.
 They usually provide them free of charge.

 Turn off the lights, appliances, electronics etc… when not in use!

-Perhaps invest in Solar energy if it will save on your energy bill considerably.
+Perhaps invest in solar energy if you’re in an area where it will save on your energy bill considerably.

-Brown bag your lunch to work.
-Buy cheap, re usable storage containers rather than disposable plastic ones.
+Buy cheap, re-usable eco-friendly storage containers rather than disposable plastic ones.

 Prepare lunches in bulk and store them in individual plastic/glass containers.

-Save eating out for special occasions and eat at home whenever possible.
+Save eating out only for special occasions and eat at home whenever possible.

 Never purchase magazine or newspaper subscriptions.

 I can’t tell you how many times I’ve seen charges on my credit card for digital purchases I never made or didn’t mean to sign up for.

 Somehow, it’s so easy for companies and even publications to sign you up and keep charging you over and over for monthly subscriptions you just don’t need or want any longer.